killianlutz/VarFreqOscillator/README.md

 ## Reproduce all figures
 There are three steps:

 - Open a terminal and change directory to this project.
-Your current directory should end with `./VarFreqOscillator`.
+Your directory now ends with `./VarFreqOscillator`.

 - Perform the necessary calculations, stored in the `./sims` directory, by running
 ```